 TODAY'S MOTTOES and PROVERBS:

-3-WORD MOTTOES: Today's 3-word verb-less motto is Quiescens et vigilans (English: Restful and watchful).
+3-WORD MOTTOES: Today's 3-word motto is Res crescunt concordia (English: With harmony, things prosper).

-BREVISSIMA: The distich poster for today is Mors et Amor.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Amat Victoria Curam.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Vulpes et Pardus, a debate about inward and outward beauty.
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Vulpes et Pardus, a story about inner and outward beauty.

 Greek Bible Art - and Latin and English, too.
 Below is one of my Greek Bible Art graphics; for the individual Greek, Latin and English versions of the graphic, see the blog post: τί δειλοί ἐστε, ὀλιγόπιστοι; Quid timidi estis, modicae fidei?
 Why are ye fearful, O ye of little faith?